footios/freeCodeCamp---JavaScript/README.md

     // Truncate a string (first argument) if it is longer
     // than the given maximum string length (second argument).
-    // Return the truncated string with a ... ending function truncateString(str, num) {
+    // Return the truncated string with a ... ending
+    // Note (from repetiton time):
+    // This is what happens if you start the wrong way... function truncateString(str, num) {
-      // Clear out that junk in your trunk let temp = '';
+      // Clear out that junk in your trunk

+      let temp = '';
       temp = str.slice(0, num);
       temp += "..."
       console.log(temp);

       if (str.length <= num) {
         return str;
       } else {